spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 ## Mounted files

 Every now and then an environment variable is not what you need - you need a file instead.
-Terraform Kubernetes provider is a great example - one of the common ways of configuring it involves setting a [`KUBECONFIG` variable pointing to the actual config file](https://www.terraform.io/docs/providers/kubernetes/index.html#config_path){: rel="nofollow"} which needs to be present in your workspace as well.
+OpenTofu/Terraform Kubernetes provider is a great example - one of the common ways of configuring it involves setting a [`KUBECONFIG` variable pointing to the actual config file](https://search.opentofu.org/provider/hashicorp/kubernetes/latest#file-config){: rel="nofollow"} which needs to be present in your workspace as well.

 It's almost like creating an environment variable, though instead of typing (or pasting) the value you'll be uploading a file: